namelos/cash-register/README.md

 It is a Cycle.js App which is mostly based on rxjs.

 Used some immutable / lazy evaluation feature to keep the code simple.

+Main logic stays in `src/model.js`, configurations and data are in `src/input.json` `src/config.json`